 The best way to avoid condensation is to reduce excess humidity inside your home.

-Window condensation can certainly be a problem.
-But in the vast majority of cases, it can be controlled or eliminated.
-If you follow the steps and suggestions outlined here, you shouldn't have a serious condensation problem.
+While it can certainly be a problem, in the vast majority of cases, it can be controlled or eliminated.